abhishekRjoseph/FP-A-and-Business-optimization-analytics-for-a-Food-Beverages-F-B-Company/README.md

 ## Project Overview
-Crunchy Corner is a fast food restaurant chain with over 1000 restaurants, offering the largest SKU in the industry.
+Client is a fast food restaurant chain with over 1000 restaurants, offering the largest SKU in the industry.
 This project focuses on building a dashboard for financial performance analysis and optimization.

 ## Client Requirements
 - **Dashboard** for Financial Performance Evaluation